 Rock Supergroup Teenage Time Killers Announce Debut Album, Premiere ‘Hung Out to Dry': ListenPunk and metal fans, start your engines.

 Punk/Metal Supergroup Teenage Time Killers (Dave Grohl, Corey Taylor & More) Eye Early 2015 for DebutThe Corrosion of Conformity-led band, which also features Dave Grohl and Corey Taylor, among others has just signed with Rise Records.

 Interview: Lamb Of God's Randy Blythe Survives Czech Justice System to Write for the BalletRandy Blythe goes from being charged with manslaughter to scoring a ballet.
 Find out the journey with our interview and with the new Lamb of God doc, 'As The Palaces Burn.'

 Lamb Of God’s Randy Blythe Fully Cleared In Fan Manslaughter CaseBlythe was found not guilty by Prague’s Municipal court in March, but the state prosecutor appealed the verdict.
 Now the singer is appealing for safer rock shows.

 Lamb Of God’s Randy Blythe Acquitted Of ManslaughterAfter spending five weeks in prison last year then returning to Prague for a multi-day trial, Lamb of God frontman Randy Blythe was found not guilty of manslaughter in a Czech courtroom this morning.
 “I am a free man,” he announced.

-Lamb Of God’s concert in Oregon Friday night, frontman Randy Blythe requested a minute of silence in remembrance of the children lost in the Connecticut.
+Lamb Of God’s Randy Blythe Disgusted By Disrespectful Oregon AudienceDuring Lamb Of God's concert in Oregon Friday night, frontman Randy Blythe requested a minute of silence in remembrance of the children lost in the Connecticut.
 The singer was disgusted by the crowd's inability to quietly pay their respects.